Will the new HTC X10 phablet actually be a downgrade?

 Many other key specs remain the same.
 There’ll be 3GB RAM, 32GB of storage, and a 1080p display resolution, Blass says.

 The leakster believes the cameras will be posted from 13/5-megapixels to 16.3/7.9 megapixels.
-It's unclear whether the image posted by Blass is the X10, but if it is the camera module has moved to the centre of the rear casing, while there's also a new fingerprint sensor.
+It's unclear whether the image posted by Blass is the X10.
+However, if it is, the camera module has moved to the centre of the rear casing, while there's also a new fingerprint sensor.

 Given the timing of this report it’d make sense for HTC to announce the X10 at its event scheduled for January 12.